dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/react-notes/index.md

 ### Markdown

-For markdown support in the main text portion of the note, just use the [marked](https://github.com/chjj/marked) package.
+For markdown support in the main text portion of the note, you can use the [marked](https://github.com/chjj/marked) package.

 There's a tiny trick for this in React, so I'll just show it here: